Negiho: Characters

-Manga
+Publication

-The first and only volume was released on November 17, 2011 by Kodansha.
+The first and only volume was released on November 17, 2011, by Kodansha.
 Negiho was adapted into English by Kodansha USA and was released on May 7, 2013.
-The series takes place in an alternate world from the series Negima where the characters are pre-schoolers and Negi their teacher.
+The series takes place in an alternate world from the series Negima where the characters are pre-schoolers and Negi their teacher is a young adult.

 Reception

 Negiho has received mixed reviews.
 Nick Rowe from readcomicbooks.net gave the manga a negative review calling it creepy and an average comedy read that is not kid friendly.
 Sean Gaffney from mangabookshelf.com said that he felt that the manga was not creepy but went on to ask "Who was this written for?", citing that, "I can’t imagine fans of the original, especially in the West, being enthralled by preschool comedy adventures".